albertsutz/CVWO-OneTodo/README.md

 This is a Computing for Voluntary Welfare Organisations Assignment to make a to-do list web application.
+It is made with Ruby on Rails with React.

 Name: Albert Sutiono
 Matriculation Number: A0219773U